Reading bedtime stories is important for many reasons. For family bonding, exposing kids to new ideas, and even helping them calm down before bed.

-Every family is different and there is no cookie cutter mold, but I believe, across the board, these are the benefits of reading with your kids at night.
+Every family is different and there is no cookie cutter mold.
+Still, research shows the undeniable benefits of reading with your toddlers and preschoolers at night before bed.

 This is a time when my children who aren’t normally big cuddlers without cause will snuggle up, play with my hair, and consent to being tickled for a time.
 They love both reading and the closeness it brings.

-They usually willingly sit still (read this if your kids can’t seem to sit still while reading) and pay attention which is often enough to help their heart rates slow.
+Tots will usually sit still and pay attention, which is enough to help their heart rates slow.
 A parent’s words are very calming to children so the mere fact you are reading – even using silly voices – can help children feel safe.

-You can choose that speak to what’s happening with your family
+You can choose books that speak to current life events

 This means that if we had a super busy day, there are at least 15+ minutes a day where the child gets a parent’s undivided attention.
 It may not seem like much, but our kids eat it up.

-While we will read during other parts of the day, it’s often difficult for the kids to pay attention and concentrate right before a meal (if they’re hungry) or right after an intense play time (when they’re wound up).
-In our home, the bedtime read is the calmest and most enjoyable.
+While we will read during other parts of the day, it’s often difficult for the kids to pay attention and concentrate.
+Right before a meal or snack, kids are hungry.
+Right after an intense playtime, they may be wound up.

 Want to learn your parenting style?